 The NEP’s impact on investment was secondary to the existential need to feed the cities and the soldiers.
 This need was central to Bukharin’s vision of agricultural policy.
 Poor peasants have no surpluses, he said, so a successful procurement policy requires the participation of the middle and upper income peasants.
-They would willingly sell their grain to the state only at high procurement prices, but high procurement prices would slow the pace of industrialization — the Soviet Union would be “riding into socialism on a peasant nag.”7 Stalin wanted the Soviet Union to industrialize as quickly as possible, so he opposed Burharin’s position.
+The procurement prices should be high enough to ensure their willing participation.
+But high procurement prices would slow the pace of industrialization — the Soviet Union would be “riding into socialism on a peasant nag.”7 Stalin wanted the Soviet Union to industrialize as quickly as possible, so he opposed Burharin’s position.
 Bukharin moderated his views, but was nevertheless attacked as a right-deviationist in 1928.

 Stalin was fiercely disdainful of the peasantry, which “produces capitalists from its midst, and cannot help producing them, constantly and continuously.”8 He revived the hatred of the kulaks (wealthy peasants) that Lenin had kindled under War Communism (here).

 Stalin believed that if the peasants would not willingly sell their grain, the solution was to take it against their will.
 He tested this approach in early 1928, when there was a severe shortfall in grain procurement.
 Stalin took charge of procurement in the Urals and West Siberia.
 He expelled private grain traders and closed private markets.
 The peasants were ordered to deliver grain, and when not enough grain was delivered, their grain was confiscated.
 According to the historian Alec Nove, the “Urals-Siberian method” was

 …a great turning point in Russian history.
 It upset once and for all the delicate psychological balance upon which the relations between party and peasants rested, and it was also the first time that a major policy departure was undertaken by Stalin personally, without even the pretence of a central committee or politburo decision.9